AVAnnotate/documentation/pages/resources.md

 → Determine what types of annotations and index terms support how you present your argument to your audience <br>
 → Establish what research you will need to do in order to develop your argument about the AV and present it to your audience <br>
-→ Determine how your argument is best presented to your audience via annotations, index terms, and customized pages
+→ Determine how your argument is best presented to your audience via annotations, index terms, and customized pages <br>

 </details>
 <details>